You Don't Have to Be the Best. You Just Have to Still Be Here.

 The litigator who has tried two hundred cases over thirty years carries something a brilliant younger litigator cannot fake.
 The novelist on book seventeen has access to a craft the debut prodigy will not see for another fifteen years if they ever stay long enough to find it.
 The operator who has run a business through three full economic cycles can read a downturn in ways no business school prepares anyone to read it.

-Mastery in any serious field is a residue.
-It accumulates from staying.
+Mastery in any serious field is the actualized excellence years of returning to the work produce in the practitioner.
+It is not a residue of mere time.
+It is the cultivated shape your character takes when you keep showing up at the work and the work keeps reshaping you.
 The standard is plain and almost impossible: be there, doing the work, when most of the people who started with you are not.

 The Gap